ihatiko/mattermost-plugin-playbooks/README.md

 ## Generating test data

-To quickly test Mattermost Playbooks, use the following test commands to create playbook runs populated with random data:
+To quickly test Mattermost Tech-Develop, use the following test commands to create tech-develop runs populated with random data:

-- `/playbook test create-playbooks [total playbooks]` - Provide a number of total playbooks that will be created.
-The command creates one or more playbooks based on the given parameter.
+- `/tech-develop test create-tech-develops [total tech-develops]` - Provide a number of total tech-develops that will be created.
+The command creates one or more tech-develops based on the given parameter.

-  * An example command looks like: `/playbook test create-playbooks 5`
+  * An example command looks like: `/tech-develop test create-tech-develops 5`

-- `/playbook test create-playbook-run [playbook ID] [timestamp] [playbook run name]` - Provide the ID of an existing playbook to which the current user has access, a timestamp, and a playbook run name.
-The command creates an ongoing playbook run with the creation date set to the specified timestamp.
+- `/tech-develop test create-tech-develop-run [tech-develop ID] [timestamp] [tech-develop run name]` - Provide the ID of an existing tech-develop to which the current user has access, a timestamp, and a tech-develop run name.
+The command creates an ongoing tech-develop run with the creation date set to the specified timestamp.

-  * An example command looks like: `/playbook test create-playbook-run 6utgh6qg7p8ndeef9edc583cpc 2020-11-23 PR-Testing`
+  * An example command looks like: `/tech-develop test create-tech-develop-run 6utgh6qg7p8ndeef9edc583cpc 2020-11-23 PR-Testing`

-- `/playbook test bulk-data [ongoing] [ended] [days] [seed]` - Provide a number of ongoing and ended playbook runs, a number of days, and an optional random seed.
-The command creates the given number of ongoing and ended playbook runs, with creation dates randomly between `n` days ago and the day when the command was issued.
+- `/tech-develop test bulk-data [ongoing] [ended] [days] [seed]` - Provide a number of ongoing and ended tech-develop runs, a number of days, and an optional random seed.
+The command creates the given number of ongoing and ended tech-develop runs, with creation dates randomly between `n` days ago and the day when the command was issued.
 The seed may be used to reproduce the same outcome on multiple invocations.
 Names are generated randomly.

-  * An example command looks like: `/playbook test bulk-data 10 3 342 2`
+  * An example command looks like: `/tech-develop test bulk-data 10 3 342 2`

 ## Running E2E tests